antmicro/renode-zephyr-tech-talk/03-twister/README.md

 Resource                      ${KEYWORDS}
 ```

-With the resource defined as above you can use the ``Prepare Machine`` keyword to set up the platform based on your Twister target and load the appropriate elf file.
+With the resource defined as above, you can use the ``Prepare Machine`` keyword to set up the platform based on your Twister target and load the appropriate ELF file.

 ## Regenerating platform description